snadim02/snadim02.github.io/_posts/2026-06-21-sugar-spice.md

 ### Emerging Spicy Problems

-**Complementary spices, not backstock,** started to accumulate in the pantry as recipes became more adventurous. :hot_pepper: :rice: My husband began leaving additional spice jars around the kitchen, or otherwise he would inefficiently head back to the pantry to grab spices as needed. :face_exhaling:
+:x: **Complementary spices in the pantry are hard to see.** The pantry started storing additional (versus overflow) spices as recipes became more adventurous. :hot_pepper: :rice: Eventually, the hard-to-see pantry inventory led to accidental purchases of duplicate spices! :scream: :confounded:

 ![Spices first iteration](../assets/img/spices-before.jpg){: .mx-auto.d-block :}

-Eventually, the hard-to-see pantry inventory led to half-empty containers and accidental purchases of duplicate spices we already had! :scream: :confounded:

-**Spices are sold by weight**, not volume.
-I hadn't realized that 3oz spice jars would rarely fit the full contents of a newly-purchased spice, *but a 4oz spice jar would!* :heavy_check_mark:
+:x: **Store-bought spices don't fit in 3oz jars.** Spices are sold by weight, not volume.
+The full contents of newly-purchased spices rarely fit in 3oz jars.

 ![Spice jar size comparison](../assets/img/spices-jar-sizes.jpg){: .mx-auto.d-block :}

-**The new stoveside [salt well](https://a.co/d/0cQhm1Dh)** requires frequent refilling, so purchasing salt in a much larger (and harder to store) box was more efficient and economical.
+:x: **Bulk salt is awkward to store.** Our (great!) stoveside [salt well](https://a.co/d/0cQhm1Dh) requires frequent refilling, but the larger (more efficient/economical) salt refill box is harder to store.

 ### The Spices Fix!